 Next there is a summary of Marketplace commissions.
 Commission billed in the time period has the information about the amount of commissions payments sent during the selected time period.
 If the report is taken in for May this part usually indicates the commission created during April.

 Sum of commissions created in the time period then shows how much commission Timma is going to charge from the bookings made during this period.
 Below that is also a user specific breakdown of the commissions.

-Cash flow report indicates the daily money flows and is not meant to be an accounting material since it doesn’t provide any information about VAT:s.
+Cash flow report indicates the daily money flows and is not meant to be an accounting material since it doesn’t provide any information about VAT (taxes).
 Cash flow reports help to track what has happened and how different balances have changed during a day.
 Cash flow reports consist of daily sales by category, daily payment method breakdown and cash event breakdown.

-X-reports and Z-reports are mandatory TAX control reports in Sweden and Norway.
+X-reports and Z-reports are mandatory TAX control reports in Sweden and Norway at least.
 Those use identical format to sales reports except the time period can change a bit.
 Z-report has the sales information between opening and closing the cash register.
 It is automatically saved after the cash register is closed.
 X-report can be taken only when the cash register is open and it includes the sales that are created after the cash register is opened.